-In the 1800s Black activists in Newark, some of them Underground Railroad leaders, sheltered, raised money, educated and fought for the freedom of Black people.
+In the 1800s Black activists in Newark, some of them Underground Railroad leaders, sheltered freedom seekers, raised money, educated and fought for the freedom of Black people.

-Newark's Black Liberation Heritage continued to the 1920s welcoming Black children, women and men seeking freedom, justice and safety.
+Newark's Black Liberation Heritage continued to develop throughout the 20th century welcoming Black children, women and men seeking freedom.

 Use the GoFundMe link below to donate money.
-Proceeds will benefit three Newark area nonprofits fighting for the Newark's most vulnerable populations.
+Proceeds will benefit three Newark area nonprofits working to help Newark's most vulnerable populations.

 Photographer Bud Lee (1914-2015) photography made the world face the injustice of the police presence in Newark and the will of the people to survive.